Ohrana: Re-organization and clashes with ELAS

 In spring 1944, the Germans taking up where the Italians left off, reformed, re-organized and re-armed the village companies in the Kastoria district.
 Soon after the villages in the Edessa and Florina districts were also armed and prepared for service.
 The militiamen from the Kastoria and Edessa districts were actively involved in the German anti-guerilla sweep operations.
 In June 1944 delegation of IMRO cadres met up with the German Commander in Edessa with whom they discussed the formation of the volunteer corps.
 This was in accordance with the agreement Ivan Mihailov and IMRO struck with Hitler and Himmler, which envisaged that these battalions would form the avant-garde of the whole Macedonian military effort in Western Macedonia and would spearhead the drives and sweeps against the ELAS forces.
 However, the guerrilla bands of EAM/ELAS soon forced Ohrana to retreat and disbanded many of its groups.
-In one report of Colonel Mirchev to the staff of the army on 5 June 1944, it was reported that the ELAS fighters took captive the local band consisting 28 militiamen.
+In one report of Colonel Mirchev to the staff of the army on 5 June 1944, it was reported that the ELAS fighters took captive the local band consisting of 28 militiamen.
 On 21 August 1944 ELAS successfully attacked the IMRO stronghold at the village of Polikerason.
 During the battle, 20 IMRO militiamen were reported killed in action and 300 militiamen were captured.
 In September, two IMRO companies were wiped out in the defense of Edessa by an ELAS attack.